aladin002dz/prisma-neon/README.md

 npx prisma init
 ```

+This command initializes a new Prisma project in your current directory by:
+- Creating a new `prisma` directory in your project
+- Generating a basic `schema.prisma` file inside that directory, which defines your database schema and connection
+- Creating a `.env` file in your project root to store your database connection string

+The `schema.prisma` file is the core configuration file for Prisma where you'll define your data models and database connection settings.
+You can also create these files manually instead of using the command if you prefer more control over the initial setup.

 ## Initialize Neon

 on [neon.tech](https://neon.tech) create a new database, and get the connection string, that will look like this: